Cardinal-Cryptography/signer-integration-example/README.md

 </article>
 ```

-Above, we're filtering to get only accounts from the Signer, but you might choose to include all accounts.
+Above, we're filtering to get only the accounts from the Signer, but you might choose to include all accounts.

 ## Transaction: prepare accounts